 Mr Brian Jones (B.COM CA) was appointed company secretary on 1 March 2007.
-He has had many years of commercial and financial experience and has served as the company secretary and director of listed public companies.
+He has had many years of commercial and financial experience and has served as the company secretary and director of listed public companies in the past.